 - From a public health perspective, opening health prevention programmes to migrants reduces health risks for the general population.
 Rapid access to health care can result in cure, and therefore avoid the spread of diseases.
 It is in the interests of both migrants and the receiving country to ensure that the resident population is not unnecessarily exposed to the importation of infectious agents.
-Likewise, diagnosis and treatment of NCDs such as diabetes and hypertension can prevent these conditions from worsening and becoming life-threatening. - is Given the high levels of intra-regional travel, a public health approach is necessary in order to align strategies, policy options and interventions for improving health outcomes among particular subgroups of migrants.
-Several basic principles influence the development of a public health approach for migrants. - The main public health goal is to avoid disparities in health status and access to health services between migrants and the host population. - The second, closely associated, principle is to ensure migrants' health rights.
-This entails limiting discrimination or stigmatization and removing impediments to migrants' access to preventive and curative interventions, which are the basic health entitlements of the host population.
+Likewise, diagnosis and treatment of NCDs such as diabetes and hypertension can prevent these conditions from worsening and becoming life-threatening. - Given the high levels of intra-regional travel, a public health approach is necessary in order to align strategies, policy options and interventions for improving health outcomes among particular subgroups of migrants.
+Several basic principles influence the development of a public health approach for migrants. - The main public health goal is to avoid disparities in health status and access to health services between migrants and the host population.

-&lt;sup>47 Ibid at page 16 - referencing the Committee on the Elimination of Racial Discrimination which has advised that differences of treatment based on citizenship or immigration status will constitute discrimination if the criteria for different treatment, judged in the light of the objectives and purposes of the Convention, are not applied in pursuit of a legitimate aim or are not proportional to its achievement.
+48 Ibid at page 16 - referencing the Committee on the Elimination of Racial Discrimination which has advised that differences of treatment based on citizenship or immigration status will constitute discrimination if the criteria for different treatment, judged in the light of the objectives and purposes of the Convention, are not applied in pursuit of a legitimate aim or are not proportional to its achievement.
 CERD, General Recommendation No. 30: Discrimination against Non-Citizens, October 2004, para.
 4.

-- The third principle is to put in place lifesaving interventions so as to reduce excess mortality and morbidity. - The fourth principle is to minimize the negative impact of the migration process on migrants' health outcomes.
-Together, these four principles may be taken as the basis for a policy framework for defining public health strategies for migrants. - Excluding migrants from health provisions not only results in health risks for the individual, and violations of migrants' rights, but also poses risks for the broader attainment of public health objectives.
-Human mobility, whether resulting from migration or international travel, can be a critical factor in the spread of disease and or a challenge to controlling it. - Disease eradication and successful prevention including reducing the spread and impact of HIV rests, fundamentally, on inclusive and non-discriminatory approaches.
+- The second, closely associated, principle is to ensure migrants' health rights.
+This entails limiting discrimination or stigmatization and removing impediments to migrants' access to preventive and curative interventions, which are the basic health entitlements of the host population. - The third principle is to put in place lifesaving interventions so as to reduce excess mortality and morbidity. - The fourth principle is to minimize the negative impact of the migration process on migrants' health outcomes.
+Together, these four principles may be taken as the basis for a policy framework for defining public health strategies for migrants.49 - Excluding migrants from health provisions not only results in health risks for the individual, and violations of migrants' rights, but also poses risks for the broader attainment of public health objectives.
+Human mobility, whether resulting from voluntary or forced means, can be a critical factor in the spread of disease and or a challenge to controlling it. - Disease eradication and successful prevention including reducing the spread and impact of HIV rests, fundamentally, on inclusive and non-discriminatory approaches.
 Delivering equitable access for migrants can reduce health and social costs, improve social cohesion and, most importantly, will protect public health and human rights.